simongoricar/fs-more/CONTRIBUTING.md

 For new features, I'd encourage you to write tests as well, so someone else doesn't have to.

 ## 3. Writing tests
-Tests covering untested code and edge cases are basically always welcome, so you're welcome to submit an issue describing what isn't well tested and/or submitting a PR with a fresh batch of tests.
+Tests covering untested code and edge cases are always welcome, so you're welcome to submit an issue describing what isn't well tested and/or submitting a PR with a fresh batch of tests to review.

 ---